behreajj/AsepriteAddons/commands/README.md

 - `cycleSwatchRight`: If the foreground color has an exact palette match, moves the palette swatch to the right.
 Does not trigger a palette remap.

+- `deleteFrame`: Deletes frames in the timeline range.
+Sets active frame to earliest prior to deleted.

-- `deleteLayer`: Deletes layers in the range.
+- `deleteLayer`: Deletes layers in the timeline range.
 Children of group layers will be unparented.

 - `expandGroups`: Opens all group layers in the timeline.